 Most of the people who end up with debt assume that filing for bankruptcy is the only solution available for them to consider.
 You need to keep in mind that filing for bankruptcy would not make your debt go away.
 That’s because debt is divided into several categories.
 Out of these, the non-dischargeable debts will not go away, even if you file for bankruptcy.
 The debts that accumulate from fraud activities fall into this category.
-Hence, you are encouraged to pay special attention towards this fact and make sure that you make an informed decision when overcoming such debt.
+Hence, you are encouraged to pay special attention to this fact and make sure that you make an informed decision when overcoming such debt.

-If the debt needs to be declared under non-dischargeable debt, it should fall under a specific criteria.
+If the debt needs to be declared under non-dischargeable debt, it should fall under specific criteria.
 In fact, a creditor needs to go to the court and ask for the determination of fraud.
 If the creditor fails to do it, the debt will be wiped off.
 You should also keep this fact in mind when you are dealing with non-dischargeable debt.

 What exactly is fraud?

-Before we deep dive and understand more information on this topic, it is important for you to have a basic understanding about the topic of fraud.
+Before we deep dive and understand more information on this topic, it is important for you to have a basic understanding of the topic of fraud.
 Fraud will take place when someone manipulates or lies.
 During the bankruptcy cases, the fraud activities usually take place as an expense of the creditor.

 For example, most of the people are not honest about their true income, when they go ahead and apply to obtain a credit card.
 On the other hand, some people tend to hide their money from business partners when they work on joint business ventures.
 When your restaurant business goes down, you go ahead and sell all the items that you had in it, including the ovens and tables.
-After you do that, you will need to fairly divide the amount in between all shareholders.
-But if you decide to pocket all the money, you will end up with committing fraud.
+After you do that, you will need to fairly divide the amount between all shareholders.
+But if you decide to pocket all the money, you will end up committing fraud.
 Therefore, you will need to take appropriate measures to overcome such situations and make sure that you don’t become a person who commits fraud.
 Otherwise, you will have to face a lot of issues when you file for bankruptcy.

 Presumptive abuse of credit cards can be considered as one of the most common types of fraud.
-In here, you will be using your credit card to make payments and purchase a variety of luxury items, including jewelry, purses and to enjoy movies.
-You do this within the 90 day period, before you file for bankruptcy.
-Then you will be committing a fraud.
+In here, you will be using your credit card to make payments and purchase a variety of luxury items, including jewellery, purses and to enjoy movies.
+You do this within the 90 day period before you file for bankruptcy.
+Then you will be committing fraud.
 But still, you can use your credit card to get all the basic necessities of your life, such as food and home rent covered.
 But if you use that money to purchase fancy stuff, which you really don’t need, you will be committing fraud.
 You never want that to happen.

 These are just few examples of fraud and there are many more.
 Embezzlement, larceny and fiduciary fraud are to name a few.